5 Components of a Turnkey Business

 • HR

-This area covers things like talent acquisition, training and development, coaching and correction, conflict resolution, performance management.
+This area covers things like talent acquisition, training and development, coaching and correction, conflict resolution, and performance management.
 All of those things are key pieces of your HR system.

 Admin is typically the back office type things like bookkeeping, accounts payable, accounts receivable, inventory control, data management, compliance issues related to taxes, personnel law, and issues like that.
 They come under the Admin system, and you want all of that documented and running very well.